mtrybulec/interviewer/doc/QUICK-START.md

 You may also choose to break the questionnaire into pages or screens - so that the respondent in not overwhelmed when presented with a very long web page.

-From now on I'll omit showing the `ui.R` code - it's the same for all examples - and screenshots of the welcome and goodbye pages.
+From now on `ui.R` code will be omitted - it's the same for all examples.
+And screenshots of the welcome and goodbye pages will also be dropped.

-And, for most examples, we'll define a single response list that can be reused in multiple questions (which, BTW, shows how R *is* the questionnaire scripting language and can be used for defining common question elements).
+And, for most examples, we'll define a single response list that can be reused in multiple questions (which, BTW, shows how R *is* the questionnaire scripting language and can be used to define common question elements).

 ```r
 server.R: